 Exploring historic cemeteries is a great way to understand a little bit of the culture and background of a city.
-Latin America has many beautiful and historic cemeteries with avenues of majestic mausoleums as well as peaceful churchyards.
+Latin America has many historic and beautiful cemeteries with avenues of majestic mausoleums as well as peaceful churchyards.
 Take a stroll through some of these cities of the dead with travel bloggers who contributed their thoughts on Latin America’s historic cemeteries.

 Surprisingly, Cementerio Cristobal Colon, named after the explorer, has managed to avoid the crumbling appearance of the structures in the surrounding Havana.
 This historic cemetery is known for its many elaborate mausoleums.
 When visiting the well-tended avenues lined with sparkling white mausoleums, the first words that come to mind are elegant and graceful.
 Colon was first established in 1876.
 A cholera epidemic forced the local population to build a larger necropolis over the already existing Espada Cemetery.
 Up until then, most people were buried in churchyards following the European custom.

 Notable interments include heroes of Cuba’s past as well as world chess champion, Jose de Capablanca and Dr. Carlos Juan Finlay, the epidemiologist who determined that yellow fever was transmitted by mosquitos.

 Don’t cry for me Argentina.
 These are the words sung by the character, Eva Peron, in the very successful Broadway musical, EVITA!
 Eva Maria Duarte de Peron was an illegitimate child born in an Argentine backwater.
 At 15 she left for the big city to pursue an acting career.
 Shortly thereafter she met and married Juan Peron who would go on to become president of Argentina.
 Evita herself became very popular with the workers of Argentina electrifying audiences with her fiery speeches from the balcony of The Pink House, the executive mansion and office of the President of Argentina.
 Many Argentines revered her, granting her an almost goddess status.
 At 33 she died of cancer.
 She is buried here in La Recoleta, arguably the most beautiful cemetery of Latin America.